 By Paige Copenhaver

-On February 11th, scientists from the Large Interferometer Gravitational Wave Observatory (LIGO) announced the first ever detection of gravitational waves.
+On February 11th, scientists from the Laser Interferometer Gravitational Wave Observatory (LIGO) announced the first ever detection of gravitational waves.
 Analogous to ripples caused by throwing a rock into a pond, gravitational waves are ripples in the fabric of spacetime caused by the acceleration of massive objects in space.
 The collision of two black holes 1.3 billion light years away from Earth produced these waves, an event that was predicted but never observed until now.

 Not only does this finding confirm Einstein’s theory of General Relativity, in which he predicted their existence in 1916, but it also marks the first detection of a system of two black holes as well as black holes merging together.